Nathan Lutz

 Click here to read bio

-Dr. Kelly F. Davidson is an Associate Professor of French and Foreign Language Education and the Assistant Coordinator of Foreign Language Education at Valdosta State University in Valdosta, Georgia.
+Kelly F. Davidson, Ph.D., is an Associate Professor of French and Foreign Language Education and the Assistant Coordinator of Foreign Language Education at Valdosta State University in Valdosta, Georgia.
 She is currently serving as the Journal Editor for Learning Languages and is the Past Chair for the ACTFL Language Learning for Children Special Interest Group.
 She holds a B.A. in French from Furman University, an M.A. in French Literature from Vanderbilt University, and a dual Ph.D. in French and Educational Studies with a concentration in Foreign Language Pedagogy from Emory University.
 She has taught French and Foreign Language in the Elementary School Methods for 10 years.
 Her research interests include FLES teacher development, community engagement through early language learning, and technology use in the foreign language classroom.